Government ticket allocation for 2012 Games questioned

 Mr Austin, MP for Dudley North, said he was seeking "clarification" on who would get the tickets from this allocation, for what events and how much they would cost.

-"I am simply asking the government to set out the number of tickets they have been allocated and on what basis," he told the BBC.'Not freebies'
+"I am simply asking the government to set out the number of tickets they have been allocated and on what basis," he told the BBC.

 The Department for Culture, Media and Sport said the government's allocation equated to less than 0.1% of the total tickets available for the Games.